dbushell/docker-wordpress-scripts/README.md

 ## Requirements

-Ensure that [Docker](https://www.docker.com/) is installed and running on your machine.
+[Docker](https://www.docker.com/) must be installed and running on your machine.

 Port `80` must be unbound for the proxy server to use.

 ## Usage